stepanjakl/apostrophe-stripe-checkout/README.md

 - HMTX/Alpine.js examples - clean design (one mostly rounded - one view with rounded body edges)
 - Screenshot with Apostrophe Pro subscription (show upsell value)
 - Manual how to set it up with Stripe
+- write tests?
 - `stripe listen --forward-to localhost:5000/api/v1/stripe/checkout/webhook`

+since the stripe objects are saved within the piece type they can be easily associated with other piece through relationships.
+So you can fairly easily, with few modifications to your existing codebase, plug in this package and use it.

 ## Subtitle